capobiag/capobiag.github.io/content/project/simulation-of-mbs/index.md

 ---
 draft: false
 title: Simulation of flexible multibody systems with frictional contact
 summary: It is the goal of this research to combine the developed event-capturing schemes and beam discretizations with esablished methods from computational multibody dynamics.
-These effort results in our actively developed a research code that can be used for engineering applications and for educational purposes.
+These effort results in our actively developed a research software [cardillo](https://github.com/cardilloproject/cardillo) that can be used for engineering applications and for educational purposes.

 tags:
   - Nonsmooth Dynamics